 - freshly ground pepper

 - 1 pc birds eye chillies

 - Generously cover milkfish with salt and set aside for at least one hour.

 - Rinse fish with running tap water.

-- Place the cooking rack at the bottom of the pressure cooker (this prevents fish from sticking at the bottom), then place fish, chilli, bay leaf, carrots and cocktail onions.
+- Place the cooking rack at the bottom of the pressure cooker (this prevents fish from sticking at the bottom), then place fish, chilli, bay leaf, carrots, cocktail onions and pickled gherkins.
 Pour white wine, fish sauce and olive oil.
 Make sure you fit everything nicely packed at the bottom and you have enough to cover the fish, otherwise add more white wine.